kciurleo/discoelysiumink/README.md

 # Disco Elysium Inkjs Template
 ![Title page of game](screenshots/title.png)

 A Disco Elysium-themed template for Inkle's Inkjs port.
-You can access a working version of the template at INSERT LINK HERE.
+You can access a working version of the template on [itch.io](https://isolatedphenomenon.itch.io/discoelysiumtestgame).

 ## Description
 This repository is a proof-of-concept webpage game styled after Disco Elysium and written in Ink.
 It is intended as a template for others to use to create their own fan games in Ink.